-If you’re working with a pattern, this can be a lifesaver as they will tell you the ones best to use, they recommend a size and the gauge you’re supposed to create with that.
+If you’re working with a pattern, this can be a lifesaver as they tell you the ones best to use.
+They recommend a size and the gauge you’re supposed to create with that.

 Make a swatch first (about 4”) with your chosen yarn, wash it, and let it dry.
 Once it’s dry, if it’s too big, size down a needle.
 If it’s too small, do the opposite.

-If you’re working with your own project, choose the yarn first, then the label will tell you which needles are best to use.
+If you’re working on your project, choose the yarn first, then the label will tell you which needles are best to use.

 Knitting Needle Size Conversion Chart

-Here is the guide in an image format, for an easy reference.
+Here is the guide in an image format for easy reference.

 A few essential things about knitting needle sizes.
 There are four sizes mentioned on this chart, Metric, UK, US, and Japan.